Menu

 Reviewer selection.
 The Co-editors will assign an article to an associate editor.
 The associate editor will select two reviewers among reputable experts in the field of the manuscript.

 Peer-review.
-The principle review criteria are two-fold: 1) Is the article within the scope of the journal and 2) does the article make a substantial impact on understanding the work of Fulbright alumni.
+The principal review criteria are two-fold: 1) Is the article within the scope of the journal and 2) does the article make a substantial impact on understanding the work of Fulbright alumni.

 Final Decision.
 The final decision is made by the Co-Editors.